shareresearchteam/SAMI-Robot-Tic-Tac-Toe/Documentation/Robot-Assembly.md

 ### Spine Assembly
 The Spine assembly will require:
- - an M3 hex screwdriver
+ - a M3 hex screwdriver
- - 4 silver servo horn M3 screws from the motor package
+ - 4x silver servo horn M3 screws from the motor package
- - 8 hex nuts
+ - 8x hex nuts
- - 8 M3 x 14 mm hex screws
+ - 8x M3 x 14 mm hex screws

 As recommended with every step, it is best to pre-thread the screw holes on the 3D printed parts.